browserengineering/book/book/scheduling.md

 with today's computers, it's quite difficult to maintain such a high framem rate, and certainly too high of a bar for our toy browser.

-So oet's establish 30 frames per second---33ms for each frame---as our refresh rate target:[^why-33ms]
+So let's establish 30 frames per second---33ms for each frame---as our refresh rate target:[^why-33ms]

 [^why-33ms]: Of course, 30 times per second is actually 33.33333...